bhavinjagani/DAA/Hands-On-6/Hands-On-6.md

 Input_best = [100, 1000, 5000, 10000, 20000, 50000]</br>
 Time_best = [6.5e-06,7.74e-05,0.0002357,0.0004109 ,0.0008858,0.0023719]

+* 2b worst case (generate a set of inputs that will always be the worst case, repeat for multiple array input sizes "n").
 **Input Size and Time For Worst Case**

 Input_best = [100, 1000, 5000, 10000, 20000, 50000]</br>
 Time_worst = [7.3e-06, 4e-05, 0.0002267, 0.000482, 0.0009407, 0.0024991]

+* 2c average case (generate a set of inputs from a uniform distribution, repeat for multiple array input sizes "n").
 **Input Size and Time For Average Case**

 Input_best = [100, 1000, 5000, 10000, 20000, 50000]</br>